 Both air purifiers and humidifiers can affect the air quality in your home.
 However, they work in very different ways.
 An air purifier pulls small particles out of the air and traps them in a series of filtration systems.
 A humidifier adds water vapor to the air.
 Both types of devices can help alleviate symptoms caused by indoor pollutants.

-An air purifier removes small particles from the air, including dust, pet dander, mold spores, pollen, and volatile organic compounds (VOCs).
+An air purifier removes small particles, including dust, pet dander, mold spores, pollen, and volatile organic compounds (VOCs).
 Some models can also filter out smoke and odors.

 A humidifier adds moisture to the air, helping to keep rooms comfortable.
 You can find humidifiers in two forms: portable units and wall-mounted ones.